 Both the TOEFL and IELTS tests are administered at testing centers throughout the world.
 Applicants should plan on taking one of them no later than November of year before which they propose to enroll at Penn Law.
-Application forms and further information for the TOEFL and IELTS tests may be obtained online at www.toefl.organd www.ielts.org.
-Penn Law’s TOEFL code is 2926 and the department code is 03.
+Application forms and further information for the TOEFL and IELTS tests may be obtained online at www.toefl.org and www.ielts.org.

-Even if you are a native English speaker, you must submit a score or seek a waiver.
+Even if you are a native English speaker or have a law degree from a US law school, you must submit a score or seek a waiver.

 Applicants to the LLM program generally must hold a JD or LLB degree, or the equivalent from a law school that, if in the United States, is accredited by the American Bar Association and is a member of the Association of the American Law Schools, or, if outside the United States, has comparable standing.

 Penn Law’s LLM class is made up of legal professionals from around the world with a range of legal experience including recent LLB graduates.
 Currently enrolled LLB students (or the equivalent) who are expecting to graduate in the spring are welcome to apply.
 Applicants should be aware that a number of factors are considered when reviewing each applicant, including academic achievement and professional experience.
 Applicants who can demonstrate a history of strong academic and relevant professional experience have a better chance of being accepted.